 Four Ways to Avoid Back Pain

-Thankfully, there are some things you can do each and every day to prevent and alleviate back pain.
+Thankfully, there are some things you can do each day to prevent and alleviate back pain, before you consult a surgeon.
 Here are four ways you can avoid back pain.

 Back pain can stem from a variety of things.
 When you’re in your 30s, 40 and 50s, the discs in your spine start to change.

 “We still think we’re 20 again.
 Weekend warriors will go out and play flag football and golf,” says June Weise, RN, administrative director of the Orthopedic and Spine Institute at Abington-Jefferson Health.